NayanCoutoDataScientist/NayanCoutoDataScientist/README.md

 ![Data Science Econometrics](https://github.com/NayanCoutoDataScientist/NayanCoutoDataScientist/blob/main/assets/DataScienceEconometrics.png)

-# **Nayan Couto - Data Scientist and Business Intelligence Specialist**
+# **Nayan Couto, MBA. - Data Scientist and Business Intelligence Specialist**

 ### About Me:

-I am a Data Scientist and Business Intelligence Analyst with over 10 years of experience in diverse businesses and a great passion for data and artificial intelligence.
-I graduated as a Data Scientist with an emphasis in Market Intelligence from Anhanguera University, certified as an IT Technician by IETAAM and am currently pursuing an Executive MBA in Business and Market Intelligence from Unica Prominas University.
+I am a Data Scientist and Intelligence Analyst with over 3 years of experience in Business Intelligence and a great passion for data analysis and artificial intelligence engineering.
+I hold a degree in Data Science with an emphasis on Statistics and Machine Learning from Anhanguera University and a Technical degree in Information Technology from IETAAM.
+I am also a postgraduate with an executive MBA in commercial and market intelligence from FUNIP, and my academic journey also includes in-depth knowledge of economic sciences, politics, and law.
-My academic journey also includes in-depth knowledge in Economics, Policy Sciences and Law, providing a solid foundation to understand the complexities of the global market.

 ### (Associate's Degree) IT Technician MEC SISTEC Certificate: